-ROAST: Preheat the oven to 350°F, cut the squash into wedges or semicircles, drizzle with olive oil, and season with your favorite seasonings.
-Place pieces face down in a baking dish with about 2 Tbs of water and roast for 25-35 minutes or until tender.
+ROAST: Preheat the oven to 350°F, cut the squash into wedges or semi-circles, drizzle with cooking oil, and season with your favorite seasonings.
+Place pieces flesh side down in a baking dish with about 2 Tbsp of water and roast for 25-35 minutes or until tender.

-SAUTÉ: Cut in half, scoop out the seeds, cut into 1 inch thick semicircles, place in a pan over medium heat with butter, flip once the sides turn brown.
+SAUTÉ: Cut in half, scoop out the seeds, cut into 1 inch thick semi-circles, place in a pan over medium heat with cooking oil, flip once the sides turn brown.